ssatguru/BabylonJS-CharacterController/README.md

 ```
 setSlopeLimit(45,55);
 ```
-Here if the avatar is on ground with slope between 45 and 55 then it will start sliding back when it stops moving.
+Here if the avatar is on a slope wiht angle between 45 and 55 degrees then it will start sliding back when it stops moving.
 If the slope is 55 or more then avatar will not be able to move up on it.

 #### To change avatar  or skeleton at